sstur/js2php/README.md

 ### What could this possibly be used for?

-There are plenty of ["compile to JS"][3] languages out there (Coffee, TypeScript, Dart), but few good choices in the PHP world[**](#alternatives).
-PHP is ubiquitous in bulk hosting (80+ percent of the market).
-PHP runs on Google App Engine, AppFog, Rackspace Cloud Sites and every LAMP stack in the world.
-So if you need to host on PHP but don't like writing PHP, well you're hosed. ...unless you could write in JS and deploy to PHP!
+There are dozens of ["compile to JS"][3] languages available (Coffee, TypeScript, Dart), but hardly any good choices in the PHP world[**](#alternatives).
+PHP is ubiquitous in bulk hosting, it runs on Google App Engine, AppFog, Rackspace Cloud Sites and virtually every LAMP stack in the world.
+So if you need to host on PHP but don't like writing PHP, well tough luck. ...unless you could write in JS and deploy to PHP!

 ### That's madness!

 Maybe so.
-But if you were to write in one language and compile to PHP, JavaScript (or a subset thereof) would be a great choice.
+But if you wanted a compile-to-PHP language, JavaScript (or a subset thereof) is a pretty solid choice.
 There's plenty of tooling, libraries, community, etc. Plus web developers have to know JS anyway because it's in the browser.
-OK, I'm not suggesting you write production code using this, but who knows, maybe it will mature into something you can take to production in the future.
-I could imagine someone creating a cool thing in JS and then compiling to PHP to put it up on CodeCanyon.
+OK, I'm not suggesting you deploy this generated PHP to production, but if this project matures that might become feasable.
+I could imagine a JS dev creating a cool thing in JS and then compiling to PHP to put it up on CodeCanyon.
 The same application might then be run on [Node][4] using [Fibers][7] and the JVM via [Nahsorn][5] or [DynJS][6].
+Another interesting use case is this: your web app has a need for some user-generated scripting (think plugins) but you can't just run untrusted PHP on your server.
+Well, what if you could expose a small API via JS instead.
+Then compile the user's JS into perfectly safe PHP that has no disk or network access.

 ### What about performance?

 Sure, you pay a performance penalty at runtime, but seriously, have you run mainstream PHP apps before?
 It's not like the performance bar is too high (I think a default WP install runs 27 SQL queries to render the homepage).
 Your app is likely not CPU bound anyway (and if it is, then you should be running Node + worker processes or some other awesome solution).

-At this point I'm focusing on correctness, not performance, and this is very alpha stuff, so don't expect too much.
+At this point I'm focusing on correctness, not performance, and this is very alpha stuff, but it works.

 ### Project Status

-The core language is mostly implemented and has some tests (Object, Array, Math lib, String methods, etc) but there is no interface to the outside world besides `console.log()`.
-There's no file-system, HTTP or Database modules and there's no formal way to call into PHP from JS at this point.
+The core language is mostly implemented and has some tests (Object, Array, Math lib, String methods, etc) but there is no interface to the outside world besides `console.log()` and `process.exit()`.
+A basic HTTP module is in the works, but there's no file-system or database access and there's no formal way to call into PHP from JS.

 Feel free to contribute if this interests you.